Cabin and Galley

 Main cabin cabinet doors are made from mahogany.
 The hinges are from ABI and are stamped with the number 7612-2.
 These corrode and stop working.

-Replace hinges as needed with Sea-Dog semi-concealed stainless hinge 201914-1.
-These use five #6 flat head screws per hinge.
-They come in packs of two.
+Replace Perko 271 DP CHR hinges as needed with Sea-Dog semi-concealed stainless hinge 201914-1.
+The Perko ones have all failed (hinge pins fall out).
+The Sea-Dog ones use five #6 oval head screws per hinge.
+All the holes line up with the Perko footprint except one on the door.
+The hinges come in packs of two.

 Cushions